apache/servicecomb-website/README.md

 # ServiceComb Website
 The Web Site of ServiceComb is based on [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).

+# NOTE for PR
+As this website is using the [gitpubsub](https://www.apache.org/dev/project-site.html) and we use Jekyll to generate the site.
+We choose master branch to hold all the site source change and asf-site for apache gitpubsub.
+Please sent your PR to the master branch instead of asf-site.

 # How to run the site locally
 *  Change to non-root user

 *  Install [Ruby](https://www.ruby-lang.org/en/downloads/) and [Gem](https://rubygems.org/)

 *  Install Jekyll and Bundler

    `sudo gem install jekyll bundler`

 *  Clone the site files

    `git clone https://github.com/apache/incubator-servicecomb-website.git`

-* cd ServiceComb.github.io.git
+* cd incubator-servicecomb-website

 *  Install the gems with bundle